denten-books/plain-text/0-chapter.md

 ### Experimentalism

-Two intellectual movements tangentially related to pragmatism played a more specific role in shaping my approach to writing *Plain Text*.
+Two intellectual movements tangentially related to pragmatism further shaped my approach to writing *Plain Text*.
 The first is experimentalism.
-Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard, a pioneer in experimental medicine, argues for the necessity of both theory and practice.
-"We cannot separate the two things," he writes, "head and hand."
-The "science of life" he writes, "is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
+Writing in the mid-19th century against the tradition of inductive "generalizers," Claude Bernard, was one of the first physicians to argue for the necessity of experimentation in medical practice.
+"We cannot separate the two things," he wrote, "head and hand."
+He goes on to write that "the science of life is a superb and dazzlingly lighted hall which may be reached only by passing through a long and ghastly kitchen."
 "We shall reach really fruitful and luminous generalizations about vital phenomena only in so far as we ourselves experiment